-The mission of the Center for Cooperative Media is to grow and strengthen local journalism, and in doing so serve New Jersey citizens.
+The mission of the Center for Cooperative Media is to grow and strengthen local journalism, and in doing so serve New Jersey residents.

 We do that through the use of partnerships, collaborations, training, product development, research and communication.
-We work with more than 170 partners throughout the Garden State, including hyperlocal digital publishers, public media, newspapers, television outlets, radio stations and multimedia news organizations.
+We work with 250 partners throughout the Garden State, including hyperlocal digital publishers, public media, newspapers, television outlets, radio stations and multimedia news organizations.
 We are a grant-funded organization based at Montclair State University’s School of Communication and Media.

 We collaborate with dozens of news and information providers across the state of New Jersey, facilitating our flagship project, a statewide network known as the NJ News Commons.